 Captions

-Captions also offers automatic removal of filler words, pacing improvements, and short-form editing tools.
-It is popular with solo creators, coaches, consultants, and anyone who records directly to camera and wants a polished result without a production team.
+Captions also offers automatic filler-word removal, pacing improvements, and short-form editing tools.
+It is popular with solo creators, coaches, consultants, and anyone who records direct to camera and wants a polished result without a production team.

-Pricing starts free with a Pro upgrade at around $19.99/month.
+Pricing starts free with a Pro upgrade around $19.99/month.

 Best for: solo creators, coaches, consultants, and anyone who records direct-to-camera content and wants polish without production overhead.